Category Archives: Thai Royals

 King Ananda Mahidol of Thailand in 1946; Credit – Wikipedia

 King Ananda Mahidol of Thailand was born on September 20, 1925, in Heidelberg, Germany where his parents were studying at Heidelberg University.
 He was the second of the three children and the elder of the two sons of Prince Mahidol Adulyadej and Princess Srinagarindra.
-His younger brother succeeded him as King Bhumibol Adulyadej and reigned until his death in 2016.
+His younger brother succeeded him as King Bhumibol Adulyadej and reigned until he died in 2016.
 Prince Mahidol Adulyadej was the son of King Chulalongkorn and Sri Savarindira, a consort and half-sister of King Chulalongkorn.
 King Chulalongkorn had 92 consorts during his lifetime and had 77 surviving children.

 On September 24, 1929, King Ananda Mahidol’s father Prince Mahidol Adulyadej died of kidney failure at the age of 37.
 In 1935, King Prajadhipok of Thailand, one of Ananda Mahidol’s many uncles, abdicated due to political issues and health problems.
 He decided not to name a successor to the throne.
 Instead, the Cabinet, with the approval of the National Assembly, used the 1924 Palace Law of Succession and named nine-year-old Ananda Mahidol as King of Thailand.
 Because the new king was a child and attending school in Switzerland, three regents were appointed to take over the duties of the young king.